dotnet/runtime/docs/design/coreclr/jit/viewing-jit-dumps.md

 new C<int, int>().M<int, int>(default, default, default, default); // compilation 2
 ```

-The full strings are:
+The full names of these instantiations are the following, as printed by `COMPlus_JitDisasmSummary`:

 ```
 MyNamespace.C`2[byte,System.__Canon]:M[int,System.__Canon](byte,System.__Canon,int,System.__Canon)
 MyNamespace.C`2[int,int]:M[int,int](int,int,int,int)
 ```
+Note that ``C`2`` here is the name put into metadata by Roslyn; the suffix is not added by RyuJIT.
+For Powershell users keep in mind that backtick is the escape character and itself has to be escaped via double backtick.

-The following are equivalent and match both compilations:
+The following strings will match both compilations:
 ```
 M
 *C`2:M